Transfer groups

 }

-Getting all transfers in a transfer group
+Get all transfers in a group

-You can find all transfers in a group by passing the groupID to the list transfers GET endpoint.
+You can find all transfers in a transfer group by passing the groupID to the list transfers GET endpoint.
 Applying this filter will result in a list of transfers that belong to the group.

 You can assemble a chain of events by requesting all of the transfers in a group, and recursively comparing the source.transferID of each child transfer.